NicoDaoMoney/astroport-core/contracts/tokenomics/xastro_outpost_token/README.md

-# Astroport xASTRO Token
+# Astroport xNICO Token

-This is the Astroport xASTRO token implementation for use on Outposts.
+This is the Astroport xNICO token implementation for use on Outposts.
 It allows queries of address balance and total supply at specific timestamps.

 ---